Three Steps North

-Three Steps North is a 1951 Italian–American film noir crime film directed by W. Lee Wilder and starring Lloyd Bridges, Lea Padovani and Aldo Fabrizi.
-The film is also known as Tre passi a nord in Italy.
+Three Steps North is a 1951 Italian-American film noir directed by W. Lee Wilder and starring Lloyd Bridges, Lea Padovani and Aldo Fabrizi.
+The film is known as Tre passi a nord in Italy.

 Plot

-Dishonorably discharged after a four-year stint in a military prison for dabbling in black markets while stationed in Italy during World War II, former US soldier Frank Keeler (Lloyd Bridges) wants to discreetly recover a stash of money he buried near Amalfi prior to his arrest.
-However this turns out to be more difficult than expected when the police become interested and start tailing him, while local shady characters guess the purpose of his presence.
+Dishonorably discharged after a four-year stint in a military prison for dabbling in black markets while stationed in Italy during World War II, American former soldier Frank Keeler wants to discreetly recover a stash of money that he buried near Amalfi prior to his arrest.
+His mission is complicated when he is tailed by police and local shady characters guess the purpose of his presence.